mcclure/lovr-oculus-mobile/README.md

 * Install Android Studio

-* Open Android Studio, go into Preferences, search in the box for "SDK". use the "Android SDK" pane to download Android API level 21.
+* Open Android Studio, go into Preferences, search in the box for "SDK".
+Use the "Android SDK" pane and the "SDK Platforms" tab to download Android API level 21.
+Next, install the NDK from the "SDK Tools" tab of the same pane.
 Now quit Android Studio (in my testing it is broken and will break your project).

 * Run: